 FPFS therapists are unique in that they are trained to integrate spiritual issues into your therapy sessions.
 If you wish to have counseling provided from an explicit and directive Christian perspective, please let your therapist know.

 I am not a Christian.
-Will that present a problem?
+Will you still treat me?

-No. We are here to help you in a way that honors and respects your freedom to believe and feel what you wish.
-We honor all faith traditions, and our therapists are trained to meet you where you are – not to judge you, preach to you, or convert you.
-Should you wish to talk about your faith, you will find FPFS therapists prepared to honor mind, body, and spirit – regardless of your religious beliefs.
+Of course.
+We are here to help you in a way that honors and respects your freedom to believe and feel what you wish.
+We honor all faith traditions, and our therapists are trained to meet you where you are—not to judge you, preach to you, or convert you.
+Should you wish to talk about your faith, you will find FPFS therapists prepared to honor mind, body, and spirit—regardless of your religious beliefs.